 By Scott Ross

-He became drunk with language, discovering a gift for rhetoric unique among American dramatists.
-In transliterating William Bradford Huie’s short novel The Americanization of Emily, this “new” Chayefsky found his first great, personal expression in a movie.
+The playwright became drunk with language, discovering a gift for rhetoric unique among American dramatists, and pretty much un-mined since his death by anyone other than Tony Kushner.
+In transliterating William Bradford Huie’s short novel The Americanization of Emily to the screen, this “new” Chayefsky found his first great, personal expression in a movie.

 I’m not a believer, as so many in Hollywood (and among the general reading public, shrunken and misshapen as it has become) that a novel is, somehow, “incomplete” until it has been made into a film.
-Great literature, with a few noteworthy exceptions (To Kill a Mockingbird, Enemies… a love story, A Room with a View, Maurice) seldom translates to great film.
+Great literature, with a few noteworthy exceptions (To Kill a Mockingbird; Enemies, a love story; Maurice) seldom translates to great film.
 One is far better off approaching second- or even third-rate prose, and re-imagining its essentials for the screen than attempting to translate great narrative prose to a dramatic medium.
 And while Huie at his considerable best was a fine, if by now largely forgotten, stylist, the film Emily trumps the novel Emily in nearly every way.